An analysis of the stationary operation of atomic clocks: Abstract

 \section{Abstract}

-We develop an abstract model of atomic clocks that describes the full dynamics of repeated synchronization of a classical oscillator with a quantum reference.
+We develop an abstract model of atomic clocks that fully describes the dynamics of repeated synchronization between a classical oscillator and a quantum reference.
 We prove existence of a stationary state of the model and study its dependence on the control scheme, the interrogation time and the stability of the oscillator.
-Control schemes are classified by autocorrelations of the frequency before and after the synchronization.
-This provides a one-parameter family of stationary states that differ in variance of the frequency, yet produce an equally good clock time.
-Formally, this is a consequence of a novel Cramer-Rao type inequality.
-We also derive an optimal interrogation time and show that it is determined by the balance between the dissipation of the oscillator and the information gained from the synchronization.
-Similar models have been studied in connection to the Dick effect.
+For unbiased atomic clocks, we derive a fundamental bound on atomic clocks long time stability for a given local oscillator noise.
+In particular, we show that for a local oscillator noise with integrated frequency variance scaling as $T^\alpha$ for short times $T$, the optimal clock time variance scales as $F^{-(\alpha +1)/(\alpha +2)}$ with respect to the quantum Fisher information, $F$, associated to the quantum reference.

+In an attempt to prove the bounds without the unbiasedness assumption, we derive a new Cramer-Rao type inequality.